 How to Make Cauliflower Rice Taste Good

-This mission, how to make cauliflower rice taste like rice.
-This simple step really mellowed out the strong overpowering flavor of cauliflower, so that it doesn't compete with the rest of your dish.
+On a mission to make cauliflower rice taste like rice?
+This simple step really mellows out the strong overpowering flavor of cauliflower, so that it doesn’t compete with the rest of your dish.

 - Preheat oven to 350F